Everything you need to know about our rebrand

 But this is about more than just a new name or logo.
 It’s about creating a clearer, stronger identity that amplifies our voice and makes it easier for everyone to understand who we are, what we do and why it matters to them.

-To do this, we’re developing a new brand strategy.
+To do this, we’ve developed a new brand strategy.
 This strategy includes a new name for the charity, a strapline, a fresh personality, an updated purpose (to replace our mission and vision), a definition of what our story is and key messaging we need to amplify.

-We’re also looking at developing a new tone of voice to help us stand out from the crowd.
+We’ve also developed a new tone of voice to help us stand out from the crowd.
 And a new visual identity including a logo, colours, fonts, imagery and iconography.

 -